Bayt-al-Hikmah/FastifyJs/Workshop1/Workshop1.md

 - `http://127.0.0.1:3000/search?query=nodejs+tutorials` to see "You are searching for: nodejs tutorials".
 - `http://127.0.0.1:3000/search` to see "Please provide a search query."

-**Explanation**: The `request.query` object contains query parameters, with `query` being the key in this case.
+The `request.query` object contains query parameters, with `query` being the key in this case.
 We check if `query` exists to provide a meaningful response, demonstrating Fastify’s straightforward approach to handling query strings.

 ### Organizing Routes with Plugins